linhany/kubektl/README.md

 - Caching current resource selected
 - Providing easy way to target and perform actions on any kubernetes resource
 - Other miscellaneous benefits, like pretty colors :)

+# Installation
+Source `kube.sh` in your profile.
+Edit the aliases in the script as necessary.
+Integrate with the kubens/kubectx utility (https://github.com/ahmetb/kubectx): input their commands in the script.